ZhenleiWang-star/wang.github.io/_pages/about.md

 I am a fourth year undergraduate at Tokyo Institute of Technology.

 My research lies at the intersection of machine learning and causal inference called counterfactual machine learning.
 I am interested in the counterfactual nature of logged bandit feedback obtained from interactive systems, and ways of using biased real-world datasets to assist better decision making.
-Most recently, I have been focusing on the intersection of counterfactual machine learning and unsupervised domain adaptation.
+Most recently, I have been focusing on the intersection of counterfactual machine learning and information information retrieval.

 # Research Interests
 - Counterfactual Machine Learning